Aetna Logo

 Aetna Logo 1853

-In 1853, a division emerged from the original Aetna firm and became the basis for the same name’s life and health insurance company.
+In 1853, a division emerged from the original Aetna firm and became the basis for the company with the same name that offers life and health insurance.
 The new organization used a logo that read “AETNA LIFE INSURANCE COMPANY” for advertising.
 The initial “A” and “E” in the first word were spliced together.
 The floral ornamentation depicted in the background echoed the figurative Old English letter design.
 At the bottom was additional text, including the name of the city and state where the insurance firm was established.
 The designers had the phrase “Hartford, Connecticut” in a fine calligraphic script.

 On the left was an elaborate graphic composition.
-The central element was a woman with a lance and sword, presumably the Roman goddess Minerva, patroness of wisdom, doctors, artisans, and artists.
+The central element was a woman with a lance and a sword, presumably the Roman goddess Minerva, patroness of wisdom, medicine, and the arts.
 She towered over a seated woman holding a child in her arms.
 Trees surrounded them.

 1908 – 1965